-Interference performance shall be based on C/I for single external cochannel inteferer, where C is related to the received power accumulated from all subchannels in the serving cell and I to the received power of the single external cochannel interferer.
+Interference performance shall be based on C/I for single external cochannel interferer, where C is related to the total power of the received VAMOS signal (i.e. carrying two VAMOS subchannels) and I to the received power of the single external cochannel interferer.